 What’s the best pumpkin for dogs?
 You don’t have to buy something specific for dogs, but it is a good way to make sure that the ingredients are safe for your pooch.
 For the best canned pumpkin for dogs, try an organic pumpkin puree for dogs, like Nummy Tum Tums.

 While this seasonal treat can be a fantastic addition to your dog’s complete diet, you must feed the correct amount of pumpkin.
-It’s unlikely that your dog will overdose on any natural nutrient by consuming too much pumpkin.
+It’s unlikely that your dog will overdose on any natural nutrient by consuming too much pumpkin pie filling.